Skip to content

 The Bottom Line

-Ceiling-mounted racks ask your house to carry weight it wasn’t designed for.
+Ceiling-mounted racks ask your house to carry weight it was never designed for.

 If the weight isn’t on the floor, it’s on your structure.